tsutsu/makrinos/README.md

 ## Usage

-Makrinos has a protocol, `Makrinos.Client`, which is implemented by the concrete clients that implement each transport, namely `Makrinos.HTTPClient` and `Makrinos.UDSClient`.
+Makrinos has a protocol, `Makrinos.Client`, which is implemented by the concrete clients that implement each transport, namely `Makrinos.HTTPClient` and `Makrinos.TCPClient`.

 ### Creating a client